NetCIL Online Database Administration Guide

 The following instructions detail the methods that should be used to maintain your virtual cloud server for use with NetCIL Online.
 These instructions apply to cloud services provided by ed2c; if you run NetCIL as a cloud service on your own equipment, some procedures may vary slightly.
 Before proceeding, please review the information that is contained in the NetCIL Online User Guide.
 Although some information is repeated here, these instructions apply only to system administration.

-As mentioned in the NetCIL Online User Guide, new NetCIL Online users will normally receive a zip file via email that contains four pre-configured connection files.
-A fifth text file may be included that contains information necessary for connecting with Windows XP computers.
+As mentioned in the NetCIL Online User Guide, new NetCIL Online users will normally receive an email that contains three pre-configured connection files.
 If you are running NetCIL Online as a cloud service on your own equipment, it’s recommended that you create equivalent RDP connection files via Windows System Management functions.
 The method for doing so is explained later in this guide.
 It isn’t necessary to create RDP access files, but for the sake of convenience and security, doing so is strongly encouraged.
 With the exception of system administration, these files are digitally signed by ed2c.
 They cannot be modified, and they only allow access to the portions of NetCIL Online that are required in order to perform specific tasks.

 The zip file will normally contain the following four connection files:

-Client application for basic data entry of data such as consumer records.
+Application for basic data entry of data, such as consumer records.
 Almost all users will need this file.

 Application for database configuration and agency reports such as the RSA 704.
-Only high-level supervisory staff will need this application.
+Only high-level supervisory staff need access to this application.

 Application designed to perform quick intakes and referrals to agencies or staff.
 Its use is optional; normally only front-desk and receptionist personnel will enter data with IR Log.